MarcisinMatej/CNN/README.md

 ## Project title
-A convolutional neural network for estimating multiple face attributes from images of faces which is learning from incomplete data.
+A convolutional neural network for estimating multiple face attributes from images.

 ## Motivation
 This project was developed as assignment for master thesis.
 The main goal is to develop and evaluate capabilities of deep learning,